Liongard is an API-first product, meaning ALL functionality of the Liongard platform is exposed via our REST API.

 Currently, we are working toward a v2 of our API which will be more consistent and easy to use.
 Until then, we have published documentation on the most common v1 routes that our partners integrate with to get you started working with the API.

 Accessing the API

-- Getting familiar with Liongard Terminology
+- Get familiar with Liongard Terminology

-- Working with the Liongard v1 API
+- Work with the Liongard API

-- Best practice when working with Metrics
+- Best Practices when working with Metrics

 - Download and try out our endpoints via our Postman Collection

-- System - A System in Liongard represents a system that has been inspected by a Launchpoint.
-When the inspection completes for the first time, a system is completed and a corresponding timeline entry is created each time the inspection lands.
+- System: A System in Liongard represents a system that has been inspected by a Launchpoint.
+When the inspection completes for the first time, a system is completed, and a corresponding timeline entry is created each time the inspection lands.

-- Timeline - A Timeline entry represents a single inspection event.
+- Timeline: A Timeline entry represents a single inspection event.
 It links a System to its configuration at that point in time.